Have you ever attended a local festival on your travels?

 Mote con Huesillo is a traditional summertime drink made with wheat and peaches.
 While it was strange to see a huge peach in the cup, along with wheat, we found it surprisingly refreshing.
 You can read more about this famous drink and others in our previous post 6 famous Chilean drinks to experience like a local.

 Fresh Juices – Jugos Naturales

 Fruit juices are very popular in Chile and can be found pretty much everywhere.
 At restaurants, cafes, stalls and fairs, you can order your juice made fresh from the exotic fruits found in the country.
-See more about the 6 exotic chilean fruits we discovered at farmers market in Santiago.

 Given the heat and the popularity of fruit juices, the lines to order the juices were quite long.
 Many were choosing from the popular flavors of frambuesa (raspberry), naranja (orange), or durazno (peach).
 At this point, we were no longer hungry or thirsty but were amazed at the popularity of the juices.

 In addition to the food and drinks, there was folklore music.
 The highlight was the discovery of traditional Polynesian dance from the Rapa Nui people of Easter Island (Isla de Pascua).